expo/expo/docs/pages/archive/classic-updates/building-standalone-apps.md

 ## 7. Update your app

-To update your app, use the command `expo publish` from the Expo CLI.
+To update your app, use the Classic Update's `expo publish` command from the Expo CLI.
 The physical device on which the app is installed will download the new JavaScript update the next time the app is open on that device.
-To ensure your app users have a seamless experience downloading JavaScript updates, you may want to enable [background JS downloads](/guides/offline-support).
+To ensure your app users have a seamless experience downloading JavaScript updates, you may want to enable [background JS downloads](/archive/classic-updates/offline-support).

 There are a couple of reasons why you might want to rebuild and resubmit the native binaries: